-The story takes place in a sleepy Sicilian village, on a damp morning in which village baker Gaetano (Syrus Shahidi) is awakened to the news that his brother has intentionally crashed his car into the local pub, killing two people as well as himself.
-The mayor declares that according to their ancient traditions a murderer may not be given a proper burial in the village cemetery, but Gaetano becomes determined that his brother must be buried there, traditions be damned.
+The story takes place in a sleepy Sicilian village.
+On a damp morning, village baker Gaetano (Syrus Shahidi) is awakened to the news that his brother has intentionally crashed his car into the local pub, killing two people as well as himself.
+The mayor declares that according to their ancient traditions, a murderer may not be given a proper burial in the village cemetery, but Gaetano becomes determined that his brother must be buried there, traditions be damned.
 Things, as you might imagine, don’t go well.

-Following Gaetano around the island of Sicily as he undoes or evades the mayors plans in order to lay his brother to rest, we’re taken on a tour of gorgeous vistas and emotional connections.
-For most of the run time we are watching the Syrus Shahidi show and that’s not a complaint.
-He has an intensity that suits the part of the big city boy defying his small town homes out dated rules.
+Following Gaetano around the island of Sicily, as he undoes or evades the mayors’ plans in order to lay his brother to rest, we’re taken on a tour of gorgeous vistas and emotional connection, we are watching the Syrus Shahidi for most of the run time, how, and that’s not a complaint.
+He has an intensity that suits the part of the big city boy defying this small town’s outdated rules.

 Slow and deliberately paced, director Julien Paolini guides the film toward an inevitable final confrontation that will leave all of the characters in tragic places, some maybe not in the places you expect, but the foreboding that is built as the movie heads there is very purposefully crafted.
 Look, I don’t think it’s a spoiler to tell you that the story based on a tragedy doesn’t work out for anyone.

-While this works though, it doesn’t offer much that we haven’t seen before.
-The pace is right on the border line between deliberate and too slow, and while the intent to say something about traditions and their place in our lives as culture changes is certainly present and the end drives home which side the film is on, I still felt that it was missing a certain io non lo so cosa.
+While this works, though, it doesn’t offer much that we haven’t seen before.
+The pace is right on the borderline between deliberate and too slow.
+While the intent to say something about traditions and their place in our lives as culture changes are certainly present and the end drives home which side the film is on, I still felt that it was missing a certain io non lo so cosa.